kogo59/The_Central_Caucasus_and_Bashan/chapters/08_Chapter.md

 :::: fs-xs
-A Geographical Disquisition — The Upper Terek — Savage Scenery — Ferocious Dogs — Abano — A Dull Walk— Hard Bargaining — An Unruly Train — A Pass — Zacea, on the Ardon — A Warm Skirmish and a Barren Victory — An Unexpected Climb — The Lower Valley  — A Russian Road — Teeb — The Ossetes — The Mamisson Pass — Adai Khokh — A Shift in the Scenery — Gurschavi — The Boy-Prince — An Idle Day —
+A Geographical Disquisition — The Upper Terek — Savage Scenery — Ferocious Dogs — Abano — A Dull Walk — Hard Bargaining — An Unruly Train — A Pass — Zacea, on the Ardon — A Warm Skirmish and a Barren Victory — An Unexpected Climb — The Lower Valley  — A Russian Road — Teeb — The Ossetes — The Mamisson Pass — Adai Khokh — A Shift in the Scenery — Gurschavi — The Boy-Prince — An Idle Day —